Log in

 On behalf of BASS, Cheryl Hunt applied to the Blaker Education Fund (part of the Scientific and Medical Network) for ’seed money’ to help to support the development of the SSN.
 In October 2013, the sum of £600 was awarded for this purpose, enabling BASS to engage Sarah Watson on a part-time basis.
 Working with Cheryl Hunt and Wilf McSherry, Sarah identified and contacted a number of doctoral student groups and individuals, set up a Twitter account to encourage further contact and interaction, and invited participation in the inaugural meeting - which she subsequently facilitated.

 Wishing to acknowledge the inclusion of a number of post-doctoral researchers and scholars in the group while retaining the initials 'SSN' in its name, the group adopted the title 'Spirituality Support Network for Doctoral Students and Early Career Researchers'.
 For ease of use, this was subsequently shortened simply to 'Spirituality Support Network'.
-The more recent title, 'Spirituality Scholars' Network', is felt to better reflect not only the supportive nature of the group but also its role in helping to encourage and develop scholarship in the field of spirituality studies.
+The more recent title, 'Spirituality Scholars Network', is felt to better reflect not only the supportive nature of the group but also its role in encouraging and developing scholarship in the field of spirituality studies through the establishment of Special Interest Groups (SIGS).
+These enable participants to explore interests in particular aspects of spirituality in greater depth in conversation with 'critical friends', The SSN is always open to ideas that will help to enhance and develop its work.
+It is currently looking at the possibility of hosting workshops in conjunction with other organisations with interests in spirituality

 Throughout its various name changes, the purpose of the SSN, like its initials, has remained constant.
 Its aims are to: